Satura rādītājs

 - Via FTP or File Manager: Connect to your site using an FTP client or the file manager in your hosting control panel.
 Navigate to the

-and then disable plugins one by one in the WordPress admin to find the culprit.
+wp-contentfolder and find thespraudņifolder.
+Rename it to something likeplugins_deactivateto disable all plugins.
+If this resolves the issue, rename the folder back tospraudņiand then disable plugins one by one in the WordPress admin to find the culprit.

 Reset Your Password